roundyyy/devmultitool/README.md

 ### Optimization Tools

-Unity Toolbox also includes some tools for optimizing your Unity projects.
+DevMultiTool also includes some tools for optimizing your Unity projects.
 These include:

 - Removing unused assets from your project
 - Finding and fixing common performance issues